marko-knoebl/slides/sections/react-graphql/17-queries-en.md

 ## Required and optional parameters

 Required parameters are marked with a `!`.
-These must always be included.
-Similarly, returned attributes that will always be present (like `id`) will be marked in the same way.
+Returned attributes that will always be present (like `id`) are marked in the same way.

 ## Variables